Annibale Carracci: Paintings

-The tradition of Italian Renaissance painting and the mature Renaissance artists like Raphael, Michelangelo, Correggio, Titian and Veronese are all painters who had a considerable influence on the work of the Carracci, in his use of colours.
+The tradition of Italian Renaissance painting and the mature Renaissance artists like Raphael, Michelangelo, Correggio, Titian and Veronese are all painters who had a considerable influence on the work of Carracci, in his use of colours.
 Carraci laid the foundations for the birth of Baroque painting.
-The preceding sterile Mannerist style had its recovery now in the Baroque painting in the early sixteenth century, succeeding in an original synthesis of the many schools.
-The paintings of Annibale are inspired by the Venetian pictorial taste and especially the paintings of Paolo Veronese.
-The work that show traces of it are the Madonna Enthroned with Saint Matthew, a work made for Reggio Emilia and now in the Gemäldegalerie, Dresden, and the Mystic Marriage of Saint Catherine of Alexandria (ca. 1575), now preserved at the Gallerie dell'Accademia in Venice.
+The earlier sterile Mannerist style had its recovery in the Baroque painting in the early sixteenth century, succeeding in an original synthesis of many schools.
+The paintings of Annibale were inspired by the Venetian pictorial taste and especially the paintings of Paolo Veronese.
+The works that show traces of it are the Madonna Enthroned with Saint Matthew, made for Reggio Emilia and displayed in the Gemäldegalerie, Dresden, and the Mystic Marriage of Saint Catherine of Alexandria (ca. 1575), preserved at the Gallerie dell'Accademia in Venice.